anickgardner/anickgardner.github.io/index.md

 * Clarion University of Pennsylvania, Master of Science in Information and Library Science, 2019
 * Marshall University, Bachelor of Science in Ecology & Evolutionary Biology, 2015
+* Potomac State College, Associate of Arts in Geology, 2008

 # Presentations